Types of Degrees Medical Informatics Majors Are Getting

 Amount of Education Required for Careers Related to Medical Informatics

-Some degrees associated with medical informatics may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with medical informatics require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to medical informatics have obtained the following education levels.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||0.9%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.2%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.7%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.4%|

 In 2020-2021, 156 schools offered a medical informatics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.